metatensor/metatensor/docs/src/installation.rst

         - :ref:`the C++ interface <install-c>` of metatensor.
         - the C++ part of PyTorch, which you can install `on it's own
           <https://pytorch.org/get-started/locally/>`_.
-You can also use the
+We are compatible with
-          same library as the Python version of torch by adding the output of the command below to ``CMAKE_PREFIX_PATH``:
+          libtorch version 1.12 or above.
+You can also use the same library as the Python version of torch by adding the output of the command below to ``CMAKE_PREFIX_PATH``:

           .. code-block:: bash